You’re Back in the U.S. - Now What?

 - Write advice to future students participating on your program

-The transcript(s) for your semester(s) abroad are typically sent to the Office of the Registrar one to three months after you finish your final exams.
-After the Registrar has processed your transcript, your college will determine how the credits will be accepted (based upon your study abroad course approval form).
+The transcript(s) for your semester(s) abroad are typically sent to the Office of International Education one to three months after you finish your final exams.
+After the Office of International Education has evaluated your transcript and it has been sent to the Registrar for processing, your your college will determine how the credits will be accepted (based upon your study abroad course approval form).

 You can check on the status of your credits through CheckMarq by following the steps below.
 If you do not see courses posted in CheckMarq and want to check the status of your credit transfer, call the Office of the Registrar to find out if your official transcripts have been received.
 If they have been received, please contact the records office in your college to find out whether Marquette equivalents have been posted.